Best Bowls for Flat-Faced Dogs: Shallow & Tilted

 Have you ever watched a flat-faced dog try to eat from a standard dog bowl?
 Their nose hits the back rim, they can only reach food at the edges, and half the kibble ends up scattered across your kitchen floor.
 What should take three minutes turns into ten minutes of frustrated pushing, snorting, and mess.

-The first bowl I bought Barnaby was a deep stainless steel model from the pet store.
+The first bowl I bought Mochi was a deep stainless steel model from the pet store.
 He could barely reach the food at the bottom.
 He would press his face down into the bowl, his nostrils would close against the metal, and he would pull back gasping.
 Then try again.
 It was awful to watch.

 Switching to a shallow, tilted bowl changed everything.
 He eats comfortably, swallows less air, and finishes meals without the facial gymnastics.
 The right bowl is one of those deceptively simple upgrades that makes a significant daily difference.